Lasso Meets Horseshoe : A Survey: Lasso and Horseshoe

 \subsection{Lasso Penalty and Prior}

-The Lasso based estimate of $\btheta$ is the value of $\btheta$ that maximizes the $\ell_1$ penalized log-likelihood, or equivalently, the posterior mode under a component-wise Laplace prior, as given below:

-The posterior mode is therefore the same as the classical Lasso-based estimate, and the mode inherits the optimal properties of Lasso proved by \cite{buhlmann2011statistics}.
-For example, the Oracle inequality in \citet[Eq.
+As discussed before, the classical Lasso-based point estimate is the same as the posterior mode under component-wise Laplace prior, and the mode inherits the optimal properties of Lasso.
+For example, the oracle inequality in \citet[Eq.
 (2.8), Th.
-(6.1)]{buhlmann2011statistics} states that up to $O(\log(p))$ and a compatibility constant $\phi_0^2$, the mean squared prediction error is of the same order as if one knew active set $S_0 = \{j : \theta_j^0 \neq 0 \}$.)
-Lasso also exhibits other desirable properties such as computational tractability, consistency of point estimates of $\btheta$ for suitably tuned $\lambda$, and optimality results on variable selection.
+(6.1)]{buhlmann2011statistics} states that with a proper choice of $\lambda$ of order $\sigma \sqrt{\log(p)/n}$, the mean squared prediction error of Lasso is of the same order as if one knew active set $S_0 = \{j : \theta_j^0 \neq 0 \}$), up to $O(\log(p))$ and a compatibility constant $\phi_0^2$.
+The compatibility (or restricted eigenvalue) constant reflects the compatibility between the design matrix and the $\ell_1$ norm of $\btheta$, and is defined as follows \citep[Eq (6.4)]{buhlmann2011statistics}: